neil-mc-m/code-school/php/class8-php-2/readme.md

 - Create an index.php

 - Create a typical HTML structure
-- Import the header.php file as the header of the page “Include”
+- Import the header.php file as the header of the page (include)

 - In the index.php